-Most sunblock products are produced in the following manner:
+Most sunscreen products are produced in the following manner:

 - Additives designed to thicken the product are by nature liable to form agglomerates, which a conventional mixer cannot easily break down

-Emulsions are not easily formed with conventional agitators even with the addition of heat.
-The addition of emulsifiers, stabilizers and certain additives can reduce SPF of the lotions.
-For this reason it is important to use the minimal ingredients required to create a stable emulsion
+- Emulsions are not easily formed with conventional agitators even with the addition of heat.
+The addition of emulsifiers, stabilizers and certain additives can reduce the SPF of the lotions.
+For this reason, it is important to use the minimal ingredients required to create a stable emulsion

 UV absorbers are supplied in micronized form.
 Conventional agitators are not capable of breaking the components down to their individual particle sizes

-Long batch times and often additional equipment is required to achieve a satisfactory consistency
+- Long batch times and often additional equipment are required to achieve satisfactory consistency